Paul Mwiru: Background and education

 Born on 12 August 1977 in Walukuba East in Jinja District, Mwiru went to Walukuba East Primary School where he did his primary living examination, before joining Jinja senior secondary school where he acquired both the Uganda Certificate of Education (UCE) and the Uganda advanced Certificate of Education (UACE).
-He thereafter sought after a diploma in law at the Law Advancement Centre.
+He thereafter sought after a diploma in law at the Law Development Centre.
 After some break from school, he returned to his quest for a Bachelor's degree in law at Makerere University, which he got in 2010.